Spiking

 Technically, a hair sample can be collected a few weeks after the event, but this may not always be offered.

 We do not advocate the use of self-testing kits over those carried out by professionals.
-These may include drink testing kits or other drug test kits.
+These may include Self swabbing kits for Sexual assault or rape, drink testing kits, or other drug test kits.

-They may cause you to waste precious time waiting for validation that something happened.
+Conducting tests yourself may cause you to waste precious time waiting for validation that something happened.
 Even if you feel unsure, you can access support via the services stated above and even discuss the options of testing that are available to you.
-You can report to the police even if you are not sure too, this is often the case due to problems with memory loss and losing conciousness.
+You can report to the police even if you are not sure too, this is often the case due to problems with memory loss and losing consciousness associated with spiking.

 Are you a venue?
 Sign up to the Safe Space Pledge